stolostron/hypershift-addon-operator/docs/hypershift_operator_configuration.md

-# Hypershift Operator installation flags
+# Hypershift Operator Configuration Options

 If you run `hypershift install --help` [hypershift CLI](https://github.com/stolostron/hypershift-addon-operator/blob/main/docs/installing_hypershift_cli.md) command, you can see the hypershift operator installation flags.
 For example,